-A French kitchen technique used by chefs to boost the flavor of sauces, soups, and stews, an Onion Piqué (or studded onion) is a nice thing to have in your culinary bag of tricks.
+Learn how to make an Onion Piqué, a French flavor booster used by chefs in sauces, soups, and stews.
 Fortunately, it sounds fancier than it actually is, and only takes a second to make.

 An Oignon Piqué, as it is known in French, is what classically trained chefs rely on when making their mother sauces, the five most fundamental sauces in French Cuisine.

 But it's actually a really easy way to add flavor to any soup, sauce, or grain without the hassle of having to fish out individual cloves or bay leaves at the end.